BUS

 Travelling within Chiang Mai

-From Airport, Train and Bus Terminal to to
+From Airport, Train and Bus Terminal to town

 There is a licensed airport taxi service available at the taxi kiosk outside the baggage-claim area.
 Purchase a ticket and present it to the drivers waiting by the arrivals exit area.
 The trip will cost approximately 100 bahts for a sedan car that seats 4-5 people (with luggage).